For supporters there’s no greater joy than seeing a homegrown player come through the ranks and establish themselves as a first-team regular.

 To: Real Madrid

 Staying in Germany’s top division and Dani Carvajal would carve a name out for himself at Bayer Leverkusen in 2012/13, which altered Real Madrid’s mindset.
-Carvajal emerged from La Fabrica before joining Real’s reserve team (Castilla) where he seemed to be an ever present.
+Carvajal emerged from La Fabrica before joining Real’s reserve team (Castilla) where he seemed to be an ever-present.
 Leverkusen were seeking a right-back and came across Carvajal, but Real added a buy-back clause in the region of €6.5m if they wanted to re-sign him after one season, which they subsequently exercised.
 “Real Madrid noticed the outstanding performances by Dani this season, and it was only a matter of time before they exercised their buy-back option,” Bayer’s sporting director Rudi Voller said at the time.
 Carvajal — with three La Liga titles and five European Cup crowns under his belt — hasn’t looked back since.

 To: Man Utd

-Paul Pogba was a mainstay in Manchester United’s youth setup before it became clear the path to first team football under Sir Alex Ferguson was limited.
+Paul Pogba was a mainstay in Manchester United’s youth setup before it became clear the path to first-team football under Sir Alex Ferguson was limited.
 He would ultimately join Italian powerhouse Juventus on a free.
 It was in Turin where the Frenchman developed into an elite midfielder, and this evolution saw a number of Juve’s fellow super clubs show a keenness to acquire his signature.
 In the end Man Utd won out and Pogba was greeted with the most lavish of homecomings.
 So much was expected of this reunion but it never really worked out as club and player would have liked.
 Pogba, whom the Red Devils paid £89m to re-sign, instead became the poster boy of United’s downturn in the post-Ferguson era.
-He would end a six-year association this summer and like deja vu, he has joined Juve on a free transfer.
+He would end a six-year association last summer and like deja vu, he has joined Juve on a free transfer.